thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 19 Dec 2025 or as the situation changes.

 - Flood alert: Middle Avon Rugby to Bidford
-- River levels are generally steady or falling today (18/12/2025), but may rise again overnight in response to further forecast rainfall this afternoon and evening.
-Flooding is possible on 19 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 19/12/2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 11:00AM on 20/12/2025 or as the situation changes.

 - Warning no longer in force: Tributaries in Gloucester
 - The flood forecast has changed significantly.
 As a result, there is no longer a risk of flooding in the area.